Triple bottom line: Definition

-Sustainable development was defined by the Brundtland Commission of the United Nations in 1987.
+Sustainable development was defined by the Brundtland Commission of the United Nations in 1987 at the time when there was a growing realization that finance was the most tool to develop sustainability.
 Triple bottom line (TBL) accounting expands the traditional reporting framework to take into account social and environmental performance in addition to financial performance.

 In 1981, Freer Spreckley first articulated the triple bottom line framework in a publication called Social Audit - A Management Tool for Co-operative Working.
 In this work, he argued that enterprises should measure and report on financial performance, social wealth creation, and environmental responsibility.
 The phrase "triple bottom line" was articulated more fully by John Elkington in his 1997 book Cannibals with Forks: the Triple Bottom Line of 21st Century Business, where he adopted a question asked by the Polish poet Stanisław Lec, "Is it progress if a cannibal uses a fork?" as the opening line of his foreword.
 Elkington suggests that it can be, particularly in the case of "sustainable capitalism", wherein competing corporate entities seek to maintain their relative position by addressing people and planet issues as well as profit maximisation.

 A Triple Bottom Line Investing group advocating and publicizing these principles was founded in 1998 by Robert J. Rubinstein.

 For reporting their efforts companies may demonstrate their commitment to corporate social responsibility (CSR) through the following: